-1. After installation, the utility configuration page will automatically pop up on the screen.
-If the utility page does not pop up, you can also launch the utility by double-clicking on the icon on your desktop or the icon in your system tray.
+After installation, the utility configuration page will automatically pop up on the screen.
+If the utility page does not pop up, you can launch the utility by double-clicking the icon on your desktop.

-2. The Network page will display all wireless networks that are available in your area.
-To connect to a network, simply highlight the wireless network name and click Connect.
+The Network page will display all wireless networks that are available in your area.
+To connect to a network, simply select the wireless network name and click Connect.
 SSID (Service Set Identifier) is the name of the wireless network.
-The adapter will automatically connect to your target network next time if you tick Connect automatically.
+The adapter will automatically connect to your target network next time and automatically save it as a profile if you tick Connect automatically.

-If word None appears behind the SSID, this means the network to be connected is not security-enabled and you can connect to the network without entering a key.
-To prevent outside intrusion and safeguard your network, it is strongly recommended to set a password to your router or access point.
+3. If word None appears behind the SSID, this means the network to be connected is not security-enabled and you can connect to the network without entering a key.
+To prevent outside intrusion and safeguard your network, it is strongly recommended that you set a password to your router or access point.